Germany's .de: 117.7 Million Hostnames, One Cooperative, and How a Non-Profit Built the World's Largest Country-Code TLD

 Regulator relationship German cooperative law US Dept. of Commerce contract

-DENIC holds ISO 27001 (information security) and ISO 22301 (business continuity) certifications — standards that Verisign has never publicly claimed for its .com operations.
-The cooperative's technical infrastructure handles 6 billion DNS queries per day across 70+ anycast locations on six continents, with over 1.3 terabits per second of bandwidth capacity.
+DENIC holds ISO 27001 (information security) and ISO 22301 (business continuity) certifications — standards Verisign has never publicly claimed for its .com operations.
+The cooperative's technical infrastructure handles roughly 6 billion DNS queries per day across 70+ anycast locations on six continents, with over 1.3 terabits per second of bandwidth capacity.

 Why Germany: The Structural Advantages Behind .de